 - Offers a limited trial period to allow users to experience the features on the platform.

 - It offers a great learning experience through an analytics-driven process.
-Student dropout rates are analyzed and the resulting reports can be used by mentors to better support their students and thus increase the course completion rate.
+Student dropout rates are analyzed and the resulting reports can be used by mentors.

 - It integrates communication tools that ensure high student engagement.